 - Right-click on one of the selected files and choose

 - Use the keyboard shortcut - ctrl+⌂+J

-I do intend, in the near future, to add a settings view to the package that would allow a user to customise some details like the location of their prefered JSCS installation (either system-wide or project based) or to define the location of a
+I do intend, in the near future, to add a settings view to the package that would allow a user to customize some details like the location of their preferred JSCS installation (either system-wide or project based) or to define the location of a

 .jscsrc or a default preset to use as a fallback.